auth0/docs/articles/hooks/guides/enable-disable-hooks-using-dashboard.md

 Hooks utilize the Webtask Editor.
 For additional information on how to work with the Webtask Editor, you can review its docs [here](https://webtask.io/docs/editor/).
 :::

-When creating new Hooks, Auth0 enables your Hook for that extensibility point if there are no other Hooks associated with that point.
-In any other circumstance, Auth0 does *not* enable your new Hook.
+When creating new Hooks, Auth0 enables the Hook for that extensibility point if there are no other Hooks associated with that point.
+In any other circumstance, Auth0 does *not* enable the new Hook.

 ## Enable Hooks